What Are Penny Stocks & How Do They Work?

 Volatility

-Penny stocks have high volatility, which means that their prices can change a lot, rapidly.
+Penny stocks tend to be highly volatile, which means that their prices can change a lot, rapidly.
 This can happen in either direction, making them a difficult tool for building long-term wealth.

 Scammers

-The penny stock business is ripe with scammers and fraudsters.
+The penny stock segment of the market is often rife with scammers and fraudsters.
 Numerous penny stock newsletters promise big wins, and penny stock “investors” manipulate both the market and potential customers.

 Researching Penny Stocks to Buy